Jalaluddin Rakhmat

-Jalaluddin Rakhmat, also known by the nickname of Kang Jalal, (29 August 1949 – 15 February 2021) was an Indonesian academician and politician from the Indonesian Democratic Party of Struggle who became the member of the People's Representative Council from 2014 until 2019.
+Jalaluddin Rakhmat, also known by the nickname of Kang Jalal, (29 August 1949 – 15 February 2021) was an Indonesian academic and politician from the Indonesian Democratic Party of Struggle who became the member of the People's Representative Council from 2014 until 2019.

 Early life and education

 Jalaluddin was born on 29 August 1949 in Bandung, the capital of the then State of Pasundan (now the Province of West Java).
 His father was a member of the Nahdlatul Ulama Islamic organization, while his mother was a well-known activist in the city.
 At the age of two, Jalaluddin's father left him and his mother due to political tensions.
 After his father left, his mother would bring him to study at an evening madrasa after he returned from elementary school in afternoon.
 His mother also taught him how to read kitab kuning every night.
 Despite his religious family background, Jalaluddin only received religious education until he graduated from elementary school.

 Jalaluddin was a keen reader and he often found himself spending time to read the works of philosophers such as Spinoza and Nietzsche in his father's library.
 His father also left Arabic religious books in his house, which Jalaluddin also read.
 According to Tajus Syarofi, after reading The Revival of the Religious Sciences, Jalaluddin became shaken and almost went insane, that he left his high school—the State High School Bandung 02—and wandered off to several pesantrens in West Java.
 However, due to the lack of supplies brought by him, pesantrens refused him and he went back to study at his high school.
 During his time in the high school, Jalal joined the Persatuan Islam, an Islamic student organization.

 Jalaluddin then attended the Padjajaran University and earned a degree in mass communications (Drs.).
 After his graduation from the university, he worked as a lecturer in his alma mater.
 His job as a university lecturer allowed him to receive scholarships from the Iowa State University, where he took communications and psychology.
 In an interview, Jalaluddin remarked that he learned more from reading the books in the university's library rather than listening to lecture.
 Jalaluddin later graduated from the university in 1981 with a cum laude score of 4.0, thus allowing him to be a member of the Phi Kappa Phi and Sigma Delta Chi honorary society in the university.

 Jalaluddin later pursued further higher education in Australia, earning him a doctorate in political science from the Australian National University.